wichtounet/wichtounet.github.io/posts/2017/08/expression-templates-library-etl-11.rst

 Performance
 ===========

-TODO
+I've always considered the performance of this library to be a feature itself.
+I consider the library to be quite fast, especially its convolution support, even though there is still room for improvement.
+Therefore, many improvements have been made to the performance of the library since the last release.
+As said before, this library was used in a machine learning framework which then proved faster than most popular neural network frameworks on CPU.
+I'll present here the most important new improvements to performance, in no real particular order, every bit being important in my opinion.

-Several operations have been optimized for speed.
+First, several operations have been optimized to be faster.

+Multiplication of matrices or matrices and vectors are now much faster if one of the matrix is transposed.
+Instead of performing the slow transposition, different kernels are used in order to maximize performance without doing any transposition, although sometimes transposition is performed when it is faster.
+This leads to very significant improvements, up to 10 times faster in the best case.
+This is performed for vectorized kernels and also for BLAS and CUBLAS calls.
+These new kernels are also directly used when matrices of different storage order are used.
+For instance, multiplying a column major matrix with a row major matrix and storing the result in a column major matrix is now much more efficient than before.
+Moreover, the performance of the transpose operation itself is also much faster than before.

+A lot of machine learning operations have also been highly optimized.
 All the pooling and upsample operators are now parallelized and the most used kernel (2x2 pooling) is now more optimized.
 4D convolution kernels (for machine learning) have been greatly improved.
 There are now very specialized vectorized kernels for classic kernel configurations (for instance 3x3 or 5x5) and the selection of implementations is now smarter than before.
-The support of padding now much better than before for small amount of padding.
+The support of padding is now much better than before for small amount of padding.
 Moreover, for small kernels the full convolution can now be evaluated using the valid convolution kernels directly with some padding, for much faster overall performance.
-Matrix-matrix multiplication with transposed matrices is now much faster when using BLAS kernels.
-Indeed, the transposition is not performed but handled inside the kernels.
-Moreover, the performance of the transposition itself is also much faster.
+The exponential operation is now vectorized which allows operations such as sigmoid or softmax to be much faster.

+Matrices and vector are automatically using aligned memory.
+This means that vectorized code can use aligned operations, which may be slightly faster.
+Moreover, matrices and vectors are now padded to a multiple of the vector size.
+This allows to remove the final non-vectorized remainder loop from the vectorized code.
+This is only done for the end of matrices, when they are accessed in flat way.
+Contrary to some frameworks, inner dimensions of the matrix are not padded.
 Finally, accesses to 3D and 4D matrices is now much faster than before.

-The parallelization feature of ETL has been completely reworked.
+Then, the parallelization feature of ETL has been completely reworked.
 Before, there was a thread pool for each algorithm that was parallelized.
 Now, there is a global thread engine with one thread pool.
 Since parallelization is not nested in ETL, this improves performance slightly by greatly diminishing the number of threads that are created throughout an application.
+Another big difference in parallel dispatching is that now it can detect good split based on alignment so that each split are aligned.
+This then allows the vectorization process to use aligned stores and loads instead of unaligned ones which may be faster on some processors.

 Vectorization has also been greatly improved in ETL.
 Integer operations are now automatically vectorized on processors that support this.
+Before, only floating points operations were vectorized.
 The automatic vectorizer now is able to use non-temporal stores for very large operations.
 A non-temporal store bypasses the cache, thus gaining some time.
-Since very large matrices do not fit in cache, this is a net gain.
+Since very large matrices do not fit in cache anyway and the cache would end up being overwritten anyway, this is a net gain.
 Moreover, the alignment detection in the automatic vectorizer has also been improved.
-Support for Fused-Multiply-Add (FMA) operations has also been integrated in the algorithms that can make use of it.
-The matrix-matrix multiplications and vector-matrix multiplications now have optimized vectorized kernels.
+Support for Fused-Multiply-Add (FMA) operations has also been integrated in the algorithms that can make use of it (multiplications and convolutions).
+The matrix-matrix multiplications and vector-matrix multiplications now have highly optimized vectorized kernels.
 They also have versions for column-major matrices now.
-The old egblas version of the gemm, based on BLIS kernels, has been removed since it was only supporting double-precision and was not faster than the new vectorized algorithm.
-I plan to reintegrate a version of the GEMM based on BLIS in the future but with more optimizations and support for all precisions and integers.
-The sum and the dot product now also have specialized vectorized implementations.
+I plan to reintegrate a version of the GEMM based on BLIS in the future but with more optimizations and support for all precisions and integers, For my version is still slower than the simple vectorized version.
+The sum and the dot product operations now also have specialized vectorized implementations.
 The min and max operations are now automatically-vectorized.
+Several others algorithms have also their own vectorized implementations.

-The GPU has also been almost completely reworked.
-Now, operations can be chained without any copies between GPU and CPU.
-Several new operations have also been added with support to GPU.
+Last, but not least, the GPU support has also been almost completely reworked.
+Now, several operations can be chained without any copies between GPU and CPU.
+Several new operations have also been added with support to GPU (convolutions, pooling, sigmoid, ReLU, ...).
 Moreover, to complement operations that are not available in any of the supported NVIDIA libraries, I've created a simple library that can be used to add a few more GPU operations.
 Nevertheless a lot of operations are still missing and only algorithms are available not expressions (such as c = a + b * 1.0) that are entirely computed on CPU.
-I have plans to improve that further, but probably not before the version 1.2.

-* *Performance* Better dispatching for alignment
-* *Performance* Much faster multiplications between matrices of different major
-* *Performance* Highly improved performed of multiplications with transpose
-* *Performance* Vectorization of signed integer operations
-* *Performance* Faster CPU convolutions
-* *Performance* Better parallelization of convolutions
-* *Performance* Much better GEMM/GEMV/GEVM kernels (when BLAS not available)
-* *Performance* Reduced overhead for 3D/4D matrices access by indices
-* *Performance* Use of non-temporal stores for large matrices
-* *Performance* Forced alignment of matrices
-* *Performance* Force basic padding of vectors
-* *Performance* Better thread reuse
-* *Performance* Faster dot product
-* *Performance* Faster batched outer product
-* *Performance* Better usage of FMA
-* *Performance* SSE/AVX double-precision exponentiation
-* *Performance* Much faster Pooling for various dimensions

-* *GPU* Better usage of contexts
-* *GPU* Pooling and Upsample support
-* *GPU* batch_outer support
-* *GPU* sigmoid and RELU and derivatives
-* *GPU* Memory pool handling
-* *GPU* Avoid a lot of temporaries
+I have plans to improve that further, probably for version 1.2.
+The different contexts necessary for NVIDIA library can now be cached (using an option from ETL), leading to much faster code.
+Only the main handle can be cached so far, I plan to try to cache all the descriptors, but I don't know yet when that will be ready.
+Finally, an option is also available to reuse GPU memory instead of directly releasing it to CUDA.
+This is using a custom memory pool and can save some time.
+Since this needs to be cleaned (by a call to etl::exit() or using ETL_PROLOGUE), this is only activated on demand.

 Other changes
 =============